sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ## flow_def columns

-Some columns of flow definition are passed along to the final submisstion script.
+Some columns of flow definition are passed along to the final submission script.

 Variables in the template are defined in curly braces, example `{{{CPU}}}`, these variables are gathered from the flow definition file.